Kesariya Buddha Stupa

 🔍Additional Terrace Discovery

-June 2025: ASI announced the discovery of an entirely new terrace beneath the current ground level, suggesting the stupa is significantly more expansive than previously documented.
+ASI Patna Circle confirmed the discovery of an entirely new terrace beneath the current ground level, suggesting the stupa is significantly more expansive than previously documented.

 Technical Specifications: